top of page

 superwood_insitu.jpg

-Today, people spend more than 90 percent of their lives indoors.
+Today people spend more than 90 percent of their lives indoors.
 Toxic components in our environment are invisible but present in many materials that surround us.
-We aim to create a transparent and honest narrative about the making, the indegredients and the origins of Superwood.
-Read more about possible applications of Superwood here.
+These substances are not only harmful to health and the environment.
+They also disable the recycling of the materials at the end of their life.

 Hintergrundtextur_hell_191020_gespiegelt